Majorana chain and Ising model -- (non-invertible) translations, anomalies, and emanant symmetries: Majorana chain

 \subsubsection{Odd $L$ and a translation symmetry defect}

 Next, we repeat this discussion for odd $L=2N+1$.
-Unlike the case of even $L$, now the operator \ie \CC=\chi_1\chi_2\cdots \chi_L \fe commutes with all the operators in the theory.
+As in footnote \ref{fn:sqrt2}, unlike the case of even $L$, now the operator \ie \CC=\chi_1\chi_2\cdots \chi_L \fe commutes with all the operators in the theory.
 Since it is central, it can be taken to be a c-number.
 Since \ie \CC^2=(-1)^N, \fe the value of the c-number for fixed $N$ is $\pm i^N$ and the Hilbert space is characterized by that sign.
 Recall that for even $L$, an operator of the form \eqref{CCdef} generated the $\mG$ symmetry.
 Instead, now it is a c-number and as we will soon discuss, the theory does not have such a symmetry.
-For this reason, we distinguish $\CC$ in \eqref{CCdef} from the symmetry transformation $\mG$.
+For this reason, we distinguish $\CC$ in \eqref{CCdef} from the symmetry transformation $\mG$.\footnote{The discussion in footnote \ref{fn:sqrt2} was focused on a quantum mechanical system and no locality in space was important.
+Now, that we have a ``space coordinate'' $\ell$, we should address the question of locality.
+Should local operators commute or anticommute?
+Even though our system does not have a fermion parity symmetry generated by $\mG$, $\mG$ is an outer-automorphism of the symmetry algebra.
+Therefore, we can still assign a fermion parity value $\pm 1$ to every operator.
+Operators with fermion parity $+1$ are bosons and operators with fermion parity $-1$ are fermions.
+This labeling determines whether local operators commute or anticommute when they are separated.
+Note that in this case of odd $L$, $\CC$ is a fermion, but it is a c-number.
+This does not lead to problems with locality because $\CC$ is not a local operator.}

 Again, we keep in mind two possible Hamiltonians $H$ in \eqref{Hamiltonian} and the one with a defect $H_\mG$ in \eqref{twGHamiltonian} with $L=2N+1$.
 As above, we are only interested in the symmetries of these Hamiltonians rather than in their particular form.